SaaS Compliance

 Pros

-• Focus on payouts and banking integration
+• Focus on automation and simplification of payroll

 Cons